-The Board established the Audit Committee, the Compensation Committee and the Nominating And Corporate Governance Committee.
-The Board adopted a charter for each of these committees, which complies with the applicable requirements of current Nasdaq rules and can be found at our website at ir.weedmaps.com.We intend to comply with future requirements to the extent they will be applicable to us.
+The Board established the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Technology Committee.
+The Board adopted a charter for each of the Audit, Compensation and Nominating and Corporate Governance committees, which complies with the applicable requirements of current Nasdaq rules and can be found at our website at ir.weedmaps.com.
+The Board had not adopted a charter for the Technology Committee as of December 31, 2022.
+We intend to comply with future requirements to the extent they will be applicable to us.
 Copies of the charters for each committee are available on the investor relations portion of our website.
-The following table provides membership and meeting information for the year ended December 31, 2021 for each of the standing Board committees:
+The following table provides membership and meeting information for the year ended December 31, 2022 for each of the standing Board committees: